HordesOfGhost/-Nepali-and-English-News-Classifier/README.md

 # News-Classifier
-Small Web application to classify News
+Small Web application to classify News<br>
-Can Classify news on Language English and Nepali Classification Based On Lists
+Can Classify news on Language English and Nepali<br>
+Classification Based On Lists
 <ul>
 <li> Business </li>